vEnhance/web.evanchen.cc/input/mockaime.md

 ## {{ hl("current", "Current edition") }}

-- Problems will be posted here publicly around
-  **noon Pacific time on Friday, December 22, 2023**.
+- You can download the [2024 problems now](/exams/OTIS-Mock-AIME-2024.pdf).

+- The problems file will provide a link to submit answers.
   No registration or pre-commitment is required.

-- The problems file will provide a link to submit answers.
-  If you'd like to submit for statistics/bragging, the deadline is **Monday, January 15, 2024 at 11:59pm Pacific time**.
+- If you'd like to submit for statistics/bragging, the deadline is **Monday, January 15, 2024 at 11:59pm Pacific time**.
   Please avoid public spoilers for the problems before that date.